 I. Why Attendance and Chronic Absence?
-6

-• It's a Big Problem

-• It's Often Overlooked

-• We Know What to Do

-• We Know What to Say

-• The Time Is Right
+It's a Big Problem It's Often Overlooked We Know What to Do We Know What to Say The Time Is Right 6

 II.
 Who Should Use This Toolkit?
 8

 Teachers, principals, superintendents and school boards

 Any Community Group or Agency

 National Organizations

 Local Leaders and Organizations

 Mayors and Other Elected Officials

 Chief State School Officers

 Chambers of Commerce

-• Local Philanthropy and United Way\Chapters

-Who Can Help?
+Local Philanthropy and United Way Chapters Who Can Help?

 III.
 How Can We Deliver the Message?
 11

 Daily Interactions with Families

 Incentives and Contests

 Special Events

 Parent Summits or Back-to-School Nights

 Student Assemblies

 Parent-Teacher Conferences

-Public Proclamations

-• Media & Public Outreach in September
+Public Proclamations Media &amp; Public Outreach in September

-News Stories
+Media &amp; Fublic Outreach in September News Stories

 Op-Eds and Blog Posts

 Social Media

 Public Service Announcements

+Attendance Exhibits